Skip to main content

 I'm joining the Sustainable challenge with a group of other bloggers, sharing eco-friendly and sustainable craft ideas.
 This is my first time participating.
 I am thrilled to share this upcycled craft with you all.
 The theme this month is sunshine.

 I chose to go with this project since I had extra clear plastic plates stored away since my oldest turned 12 this past April.
-I purchased a pack around her birthday and stored away the plastic plates that didn't get used.
+I purchased a pack around her birthday and stored away the plastic plates that weren't used.

 Faux stained glass on plastic plate